 The process known as MotoHelperAgent belongs to software MotoHelper (version 2.1.32 Driver, 2.0.45 Driver, 2.1.40 Driver, 2.0.51 Driver, 2.0.24 Driver, 2.1.41 Driver, 2.0.53 Driver, 2.0.46 Driver, 2.0.44 Driver, 2.1.25 Driver, 2.0.40 Driver) or Motorola Device Manager by Motorola Mobility or Motorola (www.motorola.com).

-Description: MotoHelperAgent.exe is located in a subfolder of "C:\Program Files".
+Description: MotoHelperAgent.exe is not essential for the Windows OS and causes relatively few problems.
+MotoHelperAgent.exe is located in a subfolder of "C:\Program Files".

 It is digitally signed.
 The file is not a Windows core file.
 The program has no visible window.
 It is a Verisign signed file.
 It can change the behavior of other programs or manipulate other programs.
 MotoHelperAgent.exe is able to monitor applications.
 Therefore the technical security rating is 43% dangerous.